Adam Ripplinger Adam Ripplinger

 Her skin tingled at his words, were those actual goosebumps?
 She wanted more - not from him, but from herself.
 More daring, more exploration, more of this intoxicating freedom.

-Back in the dressing area, she stared at the last piece she had brought: a sheer robe, nearly transparent, with delicate embroidery only at the hem.
+Back in the dressing area, she stared at the most revealing piece she had brought: a sheer robe, nearly transparent, with delicate embroidery only at the hem.
 She had almost left it at home, certain it was “too much.”
-Now her fingers trembled as she slipped it on, tying the sash loosely at her waist.
-She almost turned back, then caught her own reflection—cheeks flushed, eyes bright—and thought, Why not?
+Now her fingers trembled as she slipped it on, daring herself to go through with it, tying the sash loosely at her waist.
+She almost turned back, then caught her own reflection—cheeks flushed, eyes bright—and thought, why not?
+She was shocked, not just at how good she looked, but at how obvious it seemed to her now despite years of just being too busy to notice.

 She stepped out, drawing the robe around herself.
-“This might be too much,” she said.
+“This might be too much,” she said with a smirk, daring him to disagree.

 When she stepped out, Dom’s eyes softened again.
-“Exquisite,” he said in a way that gave her confidence.
+“Nope, not too much at all, I get the feeling that right now it feels perfect,” he said in a way that gave her confidence.

 Heat bloomed across her chest, not from embarrassment this time but from excitement.
 She walked barefoot to the corner of the bed and let the robe fall slightly open, revealing more than she’d ever shown a camera.
 She stole a quick glance down at her body and felt a surprising rush of pride, amazed at how her breasts looked under the light, how the lips between her legs held a slight glisten, at how it was all on display.
 No longer nervous.
 She was being shaped by light, Dom clearly knew what he was doing, and his professionalism and expertise only made her feel more emboldened.